StimulCross/nestjs-ttl-cache/README.md

 Some of these options will override the corresponding settings defined in the decorator's [options]

-- `returnCached` – Specifies whether to return the cached value.
-When set to `false`, the original method is executed regardless of a cached result, and the new result then replaces the cached one.
-The default value is `true`.
+- `ignoreCached` – Specifies whether to ignore the cached value.
+When set to `true`, the original method is executed regardless of a cached result, and the new result then replaces the cached one.
+The default value is `false`.
 - `useSharedCache` – Determines if a specific method call should use a shared cache across multiple class instances, even when the [@IsolatedCache](#isolatedcache) decorator is applied to the class.
 By default, it adopts the value defined in the [@Cached decorator options](#cached-options).

 > [!IMPORTANT]